 Cochrane.
 D. P. McDonald went to work for the Mount Royal Ranch where Frank Sibbald, a son of Andrew Sibbald of Morleyville, was foreman at that time.
-In 1890 D. P. succeeded him as foreman and began to buy out Wells and Brown.
+In 1890 D. P. succeeded him as foreman and began to buy cut Wells and Brown.
 By 1901, D. P. owned the ranch.
 Alexander was foreman on the Cowan ranch from 1896 to 1901 and then moved to Calgary.
 (28) (28) Interview, Mrs. J. Phipps, Cochrane, January 1951.
 In 1887 W. H. Edge took up a homestead five miles south of Cochrane.
 The Edge family had crossed the United States to San Francisco and then travelled by boat to Vancouver, in 1876.
 W. Edge, one of the sons, came on alone to Alberta hoping to establish a ranch for himself.
 In 1894 he married Sara Ellis.
 He obtained ten head of milch cows about this time and shipped butter to Calgary for a few years.
 Butter then sold for twenty cents a pound, to be taken in trade.
 (29)

-(29) Interview, Mrs. W. H. Edge, Cochrane, January 1951.
+(29) Interview, Mrs. W. H. Edge, Cochrane, January 1951.W.
+D. Kerfoot resigned as manager of the British

-W. D. Kerfoot resigned as manager of the British American Ranche Company in 1887 and went into partnership with W. Bell Irving.
+American Ranche Company in 1887 and went into partnership with W. Bell Irving.
 They leased several thousand acres of land east of Grand valley and north of Cochrane lake and stocked it.
 Four years later the Government suddenly cancelled their lease and it was necessary to sell the stock.
 Unfortunately the market was weak at the time and the partners took a very heavy loss.
 Each managed to save more than a section of land and a few head of livestock.
 They went into remounts after this.
-(30)

-(30) Interview, A. D. Kerfoot, Cochrane, January 1951.
+(30) (30) Interview, A. D. Kerfoot, Cochrane, January 1951.
+The Bow River Horse Ranch was raising horses for the

-The Bow River Horse Ranch was raising horses for the English market at this time.
+English market at this time.
 Only Englishmen were employed to break and handle the horses.
 Thirty or forty were shipped in 1887 and found a good market.
-(31)
+(31) (31) Kelly, op. cit., 214.

-- C. Perrenoud settled on the Horse creek in 1887 or 1888.
+C. Perrenoud settled on the Horse creek in 1887 or 1888.
 Mr. Perrenoud was the son of a jeweller in Besançon, France, who came to Canada because he wanted to raise horses.
 He was a student at the Winterbotham ranch near Pincher creek for a time.
 It was a common practice in the 1880's to spend some time on an established ranch in order to learn the business.
-Mr. Perrenoud, like many others, paid six hundred dollars for the course which appears to have consisted of doing all the dirty work on the ranch.
+Mr. Perrenoud, like many others, paid six hundred dollars for the course - which appears to have consisted of doing all the dirty work on the ranch.
 After graduation, he purchased twenty-five head of horses from Critchley, near Calgary, and established his horse ranch.
-(32) - (32) Interview, Mrs. C. Perrenoud, Cochrane, January 1951.

-John Phipps settled near C. Perrenoud early in 1888.
+(32) (32) Interview, Mrs. C. Perrenoud, Cochrane, January 1951.
+John Phipps settled near C. Perrenoud early in the Phipps family, two of whom were born after 1888.
+Mrs. C. Perrenoud was a Phipps.
+Evelyn Phipps married J. Rayden, a later settler on the Horse creek.
+Victoria married Stewart Walker, a homesteader on Beaverdam creek.
+George Phipps married Joanne McDonald.
+(33) (33) Interview, Mrs. Joanne Phipps.

+1888.
 He had been working for Sir Lister-Kaye on his ranch near Blackfoot Crossing for some four years or more.
 Mr. Phipps took out a quarter section homestead and the usual quarter section pre-emption.
-There were six children in the Phipps family, two of whom were born after 1888.
-Mrs.
+There were six children in